 Wills & Probate FAQs

-We have answered our most frequently asked questions below concerning all matters of wills and probate.
-If you don’t find the information you need please feel free to get in touch and one of our wills and probate experts will get back to you as soon as we can.
+We have answered our most frequently asked questions below concerning all matters of Wills and probate.
+If you don’t find the information you need please feel free to get in touch and one of our Wills and probate experts will get back to you as soon as we can.

 • When we prepare documents for someone, it has to be that person’s choice.
 We often work with families to arrange meetings, but ultimately the instruction to act must come from the person who wants to make the Power.
 We’re happy to speak to people and advise them before they make any decisions.